-Moraea graminicola grows in open grassland in the Eastern Cape.
+Moraea graminicola Oberm. grows in open grassland in the Eastern Cape.
 It has a solitary leaf and yellow gray flowers.
 There are two subspecies.
 Moraea graminicola ssp. graminicola is found in KwaZulu-Natal.
 It has no blotches on the crests.

 Moraea graminicola ssp. notata is a more southern subspecies found in the Amatola Mountains.
 It has dark blotches at the base of the crests.
 A dark mauve band from which mauve veins radiate out surrounds the deep yellow nectar guides.
 Photos by Cameron McMaster

-Moraea hiemalis I was delighted to come across a small colony of this rare plant flowering in the depths of winter beside a pine plantation in the Drakensberg in KwaZulu-Natal.
+Moraea hiemalis Goldblatt is found in open grassland at 1000 to 2000 m in KwaZulu-Natal.
+It has a solitary round leaf with inrolled margins and yellow flowers with dark veins and deeper yellow nectar guides.
+Photos by Rogan Roth who wrote: "I was delighted to come across a small colony of this rare plant flowering in the depths of winter beside a pine plantation in the Drakensberg in KwaZulu-Natal.
 The rich golden colour of the flowers is very striking set against the drab wintery landscape.
-Sadly this site has now been destroyed by logging!
-Photos by Rogan Roth.
+Sadly this site has now been destroyed by logging!"

-Moraea huttonii is a summer rainfall species that blooms in early spring where it grows in prolific clumps on the banks of mountain streams.
-It occurs from the Amatola Mountains in the south, along the Drakensberg Mountains in KwaZulu-Nataland into southern Mpumalanga.
+Moraea huttonii (Baker) Oberm. is a summer rainfall species that blooms in early spring where it grows in prolific clumps on the banks of mountain streams.
+It occurs from the Amatola Mountains in the south, along the Drakensberg Mountains in KwaZulu-Natal and into southern Mpumalanga.
 It has a branched stem which sets it apart from the other yellow summer rainfall species.
 It is large with a flowering stem about 80 cm tall and a leaf that can reach 150 cm long.
 Scented flowers are a clear bright yellow with yellow-brown nectar guides and darker veins on the outer tepals.
-The first photo was taken by Cameron McMaster and the second from Mary Sue Ittner was taken in the Eastern Cape in September where it was growing so close to the river that the soil most surely remained moist year round which no doubt explained why it was doing well since it was late winter and very dry in that area during that time of the year.
+The first four photos were taken by Cameron McMaster in the Eastern Cape (Elandsberg, Tiffindell, and Andriesberg).
+The last from Mary Sue Ittner was taken in the Eastern Cape in September where it was growing so close to the river that the soil most surely remained moist year round which no doubt explained why it was doing well since it was late winter and very dry in that area during that time of the year.

 Moraea hybrids in this group can be found on the Moraea hybrids wiki page.

-Moraea inconspicua is widespread in the Cape and found on sandy and clay slopes flowering in spring.
+Moraea inconspicua Goldblatt is widespread in the Cape and found on sandy and clay slopes flowering in spring.
 It has two or three linear leaves and tiny yellow to brown or cream flowers with reflexed outer tepals.
 Photographs taken by Bob Rutemoeller and Mary Sue Ittner in Namaqualand September 2006 and by Cameron McMaster near Napier in the Overberg.